Pentasis/Programming-reference/coding-style.md

 ## Line length
 79 chars.

+## Paragraphs
+Use 1 line white-space to group logical sections in a block.
+Declare variables at the top.

 ## Wrapping
-Always after an operator or comma.
+Always after a comma or before an operator.
 Either add 1 more space indentation or line-up code.

 ## Spaces